-The increase in revenue from our mortgage products in the first quarter of 2017 compared to the first quarter of 2016 is primarily due to an increase in revenue from our purchase product, although revenue from our refinance product also increased.
-The revenue from our purchase product increased \$6.2 million in the first quarter of 2017 from the first quarter of 2016, primarily due to an increase in lender demand and an increase in marketing efforts.
-The revenue earned per consumer from our mortgage products increased in the first quarter of 2017 compared to the first quarter of 2016, while the number of consumers completing a request form for mortgage products remained relatively consistent.
+The increase in revenue from our mortgage products in the second quarter and first six months of 2016 is primarily due to an increase in revenue from both our purchase and refinance products.
+The revenue from our purchase product increased \$10.7 million in the second quarter of 2017 from the second quarter of 2016 and increased \$17.2 million in the first six months of 2017 from the first six months of 2016.
+The revenue from our refinance product increased \$4.8 million in the second quarter of 2017 from the second quarter of 2016 and \$6.2 million in the first six months of 2017 from the first six months of 2017 from the first six months of 2016.
+The increase in revenue from our mortgage product is primarily due to an increase in lender demand and an increase in marketing efforts.
+The revenue earned per consumer from our mortgage products increased in the second quarter and first six months of 2017 compared to the second quarter and first six months of 2016, while the number of consumers completing a request form for mortgage products remained relatively consistent.